 Income figures are intended as a guide only.

-Working hours are typically standard office hours, but you should be prepared to work long and irregular hours on occasions - for instance, in preparation of a major case and for business development events.
+Working hours are typically standard office hours, but you should be prepared to work on a rota basis for some sets and for long and irregular hours on occasion - for instance, in preparation of a major case and for business development events.

 What to expect

-- For junior clerks, the work involves going to court and to other barristers' chambers but, as you become more senior in the role, your work will become more office-based.
+- For junior clerks, the work may involve taking papers to and from court and to other chambers.
+Some barristers' chambers are housed in historic buildings.

-- Most opportunities are in London, but there are major chambers in cities such as Birmingham, Bristol, Leeds, Liverpool, Manchester and Newcastle-upon-Tyne, generally based near the courts.
+- Most opportunities are in London but also other major cities such as Birmingham, Bristol, Cardiff, Leeds, Liverpool, Manchester and Newcastle-upon-Tyne.
+There are also jobs available at chambers located near regional local law courts.

-- There is generally a small team of around three to four barristers' clerks for every 15 to 20 barristers in a chamber.
-Clerks are often divided according to the types of legal cases handled by the chambers (e.g. criminal or family law).
+- There is generally a small team of around three to four clerks (one senior clerk and two or three junior clerks) for every 15 to 20 barristers.
+Clerks are sometimes divided according to the types of cases handled by the chambers, or by seniority of members and whether they are juniors or QCs.

 - There is often a 'buzz' in chambers and work may be pressured.
-You'll be working with barristers who may be elated from winning, frustrated at losing or feeling under pressure during a case, and you'll need to be able to handle and support their emotions and not feel intimidated or overawed.
+You'll be working with barristers who may be elated from winning, frustrated at losing or feeling under pressure during a case.
+You'll need to be able to handle and support their emotions and not feel intimidated or overawed.

 You'll need to have: